blackpill/tesla-display/_pages/ios.md

 social: true  # includes social icons at the bottom of the page
 canonical_url: 'https://tesladisplay.com/ios/'
 seo:
-  name: TesConnect
+  name: TesDisplay
 ---
-## Key features of TesConnect:
+## Key features of TesDisplay:
 1. Play video for passengers when you are driving
 2. Let you use navigation apps such as Waze, Google Map, Here WeGo, MAPS.ME on Tesla's screen
 3. Cast video files on your phone to Tesla's screen for passengers